 The Yukon River.
 Rich with history and legendary amongst the tales of Robert Service, Jack London, and others.
 The extreme season of winter is the time when many of the stories and tales were made.
 A time where travel is by dogteam, warmth is by down jackets and fur ruffs, and light is by the moon and Aurora Borealis.

 Conditions in Interior Alaska during winter can be bitterly cold, with temperatures down to -60ºF, while winds can howl to 50+mph!
+Although weather is normally much more hospitable, everyone must be prepared for adverse conditions and skilled in survival.

-Jumble ice often composes the majority of the Yukon River and aptly named.
+Jumble ice often composes the majority of the Yukon River and is aptly named.
 As massive flows of ice come downriver from the mountains in the Yukon Territory of Canada, they push and break the ice ahead, then eventually come to a stop as temperatures drop.
 Winter trails on the river often jump back and forth from one bank to the other as travel is limited in areas by the jumbled, broken ice.
 It is the formation of the jumble ice that also creates the open water amongst it.
 Be watchful for open leads in the river ice, as conditions can change frequently and swiftly.
-Travel is recommended only on established winter trails by skis, snowmachine, or dogteam.
+Travel is recommended only on established winter trails by skis, fatbike, snowmachine, or dogteam.
 Learn more about dog mushing in the preserve and hiring a local mushing guide if you are not comfortable with planning your own self-supported adventure to Yukon-Charley Rivers in the winter.

 The most accessible starting point for an adventure to Yukon-Charley is the small town of Circle, located at the end of the Steese Highway.
 Roughly 160 miles from Fairbanks, Circle lies on the west bank of the Yukon River, as it leaves the mountainous bluffs and enters the Yukon Flats.
 Very few accommodations are available in Circle and gas is expensive compared to in Fairbanks.
 More than half of the drive is on dirt roads that will be covered in snow and ice during winter, although routinely maintained by the state.
 Be prepared for white-out conditions over two 3,800+ foot mountain passes.
 Bring food, water, warm clothes, a sleeping bag, and extra gas because help can be a long ways away in this wild stretch of remote highway with no cell phone coverage.